eanthony76/pystributed/README.md

 ## Installation

-1. Extract the contents of `my_package_updated.zip` to a location on your machine.
+1. Extract the contents of this repo to a location on your machine.
 2. Navigate to the directory and run `pip install .` to install the package.

 ## Prerequisites